-Superman - Watch Order: Superman Returns Timeline
+Superman Movies: Superman Returns Timeline

 Bryan Singer's Superman Returns was conceived as a direct sequel to the first two Christopher Reeve films, deliberately ignoring the events of Superman III and IV.
 This watch order presents the intended continuity that Singer had in mind when crafting his love letter to Richard Donner's vision.